 Julie’s passion is to ensure services are culturally safe, inclusive and responsive to the needs of Aboriginal and Torres Strait Islander people.

-Her culture and people inspire Alisha.
-As the acting Manager of the Oodgeroo Unit, Alisha directs the operations across Gardens Point and Kelvin Grove campuses to ensure; the successful student and community engagement; recruitment of staff and prospective students; and the learning support of QUT's Aboriginal and Torres Strait Islander students.
+Kathryn Martin is a proud Torres Strait Islander woman, descendant of the Umu Mere and Umai Lag peoples.
+As the Acting Manager of the Oodgeroo Unit, Kathryn directs the operations across Gardens Point and Kelvin Grove campuses to ensure successful student and community engagement; recruitment of staff and prospective students; and the learning support of QUT's Aboriginal and Torres Strait Islander students.

 We are your first point of contact for office inquiries.
-The Professional Services team provides high-quality operational and administrative support to students and staff of the Oodgeroo Unit.
+The Performance team provides high-quality operational and administrative support to students and staff of the Oodgeroo Unit.

 Suzanne Savage is a descendant of the Bidjara and Dunghutti mobs, traditional lands lay in South West Queensland.
-As the Senior Business Support Officer for the Oodgeroo Unit, Suzanne is responsible for implementing business processes including general financial administration to support staff and students.
+As the Performance Support Officer for the Oodgeroo Unit, Suzanne is responsible for implementing business processes including general financial administration to support staff and students.

 Parina Wasaga-Soki is a Kaurareg and Mualgal / Italgal woman.
 Parina is the first point of contact for the Gardens Point Oodgeroo Unit and responsible for support the day to day activities of the Oodgeroo Unit.